 INSPECTION PROCEDURE 43006

-inspection of THE IMPLEMENTATION of MITIGATION STRATEGIES ORDER regulati THE USE OF NATIONAL SAFER RESPONSE CENTERS
+inspection of THE IMPLEMENTATION of MITIGATION STRATEGIES ORDER regulatiNG THE USE OF NATIONAL SAFER RESPONSE CENTERS

-PROGRAM APPLICABILITY: 2507
+PROGRAM APPLICABILITY: IMC 2507

 43006-01 INSPECTION OBJECTIVE

-To verify that vendors storing, handling, and supplying portable equipment to be used by licensees comply with 10 CFR 50.155 “Mitigation of beyond-design-basis events” and NRC Order EA-12-049 (Agencywide Documents Access and Management System (ADAMS) Accession No. ML12056A045), which added requirements for mitigation strategies for beyond-design-basis external events.
+To verify that vendors storing, handling, and supplying portable equipment to be used by licensees comply with 10 CFR 50.155 “Mitigation of beyond-design-basis events,” and NRC Order EA-12-049 (Agencywide Documents Access and Management System (ADAMS) Accession No. ML12056A045), which added requirements for mitigation strategies for beyond-design-basis external events.
 The NRC will perform an inspection of the Strategic Alliance for FLEX Emergency Response (SAFER) program every 3 years alternating between National SAFER Response Centers (NSRC) located in Memphis, Tennessee and Phoenix, Arizona.

 43006-02 INSPECTION REQUIREMENTS